 14. Make it comprehensible: The presentation of the resume is vital.
 Make it easy to the eyes and the employers should find everything at the right place when they go through.
 Leave enough spaces and do not make it longer than 2 pages.

-15: Revise your resume: It’s not unusual to miss a few points or leave some technical mistakes or typos while writing a resume.
+15: Revise your resume: It's not unusual to miss a few points or leave some technical mistakes or typos while writing a resume.
 These can be killing factors if went unnoticed.
-So when it comes to such an important juncture of your life, don’t take any chance; revise the resume and if needed let others check it for you.
-Also try seeking advices from the experienced forerunners.
+So when it comes to such an important juncture of your life, don't take any chance; proofread and revise the resume and if needed let others check it for you.
+Also, try seeking advice from the experienced forerunners.

 Resume writing demands a lot of research, skills and smart thinking, but when you are familiar with the tips and tricks of writing a winning resume it's made simple.